Get the Recipe

-Last week I launched my mission to get more people to cook and eat whole fish at home with a basic roasting method.
-I floated several theories about why a lot of home cooks continue to be intimated by the idea, most having to do with the shopping and cooking parts of the process.
+Last week, I launched my mission to get more people to cook and eat whole fish at home with a basic roasting method.
+I floated several theories about why a lot of home cooks continue to be intimidated by the idea, most having to do with the shopping and cooking parts of the process.

-The good news is it's incredibly easy to do, once you know the basic steps.
-To prove it, I demonstrated the whole thing with a spoon and a butter knife below.
+The good news is, it's incredibly easy to do, once you know the basic steps.
+To prove it, I've demonstrated the whole thing here with a spoon and a butter knife.
 I could have done it with two spoons—that's how little special equipment you need.
-Do it once or twice and it will quickly become second-nature.
-Here's how:
+Do it once or twice and it will quickly become second nature.
+Here's how.

 Carving Whole Cooked Fish

-Set a fish* on a plate and one fillet will be on top, the other will be on the underside, since fish can't easily be balanced on their bellies.
+Set a fish* on a plate.
+One fillet will be on top, and the other will be on the underside, since fish can't easily be balanced on their bellies.
 The process of carving a fish, therefore, starts with the fillet that's on top, then proceeds to the fillet that's on the underside.
 Throughout the carving process, try to remove any bones you see.